-Each club has a lead.
-And each group has a head.
+Each club is identified by name and has a lead.
+And each group is identified by name and has a head.
 Each group organizes some events.
-We store the information about organizers of an event.
-Each event is organized by a group, date, time, location (room number, floor, building), subject, and registration fee.
+Each event is organized by a group, and is identified by subject, date and time.
+We store the location (room number, floor, building), registration fee and organizers for each event.